dinoboards/dinoboards.github.io/index.md

 </div>

 <hr/>
-# Mean Green Machine Series
+# Green Machine Series

-The *Mean Green Machine Series* is a series that is still under development, with the *eZ80 for RC* the first kit in the set.
+The *Green Machine Series* is a series that is still under development, with the *eZ80 for RC* the first kit in the set.
 The series goal is to offer as much compatibility as possible with existing RC2014/RCBus module.
 With new modules planned to utilise and explore all the capabilities of Zilog's Z80 compatible CPU.

 ### eZ80 for RC